maxsilvauk/react-spotify-player-backend/README.md

 # What is this?
 This is NodeJS server which runs on express and serve (JSON) data for fronted mobile App built on NativeScript.
 ** URL to NativiScript app project
+Project came with idea to controll music (play, skip, volume etc.) from multiple devices at any time.
+For instance, from tablet mounted on the wall or small Arduino WiFi capable controller (as small low power wifi remote).
+There is no similar project with similar idea so I had to build my own.
+I did use React project from https://github.com/mpj/oauth-bridge-template and modify it to fit my needs.

 # What does it do?
 App communicates with Spotify API services and gain access to their service.
 It lays between (middle man) Spotify servers and frontend app.